 The group considered several options and recommended a number of specific changes, which Yale’s President and Board of Directors approved.
 The changes included:

 - Frozen or reduced Student Effort: The Student Share figure for incoming first-year students without significant assets in the student’s name was frozen at $1,600, and for upper-level students it was reduced from $3,050 to $2,600, where it has been maintained for three years.
 International students receiving financial aid continue to be exempt from the Student Share, unless they have significant assets in the student’s name.

-The Student Campus Employment Option was frozen for first-year students ($2,850) and upper-level students ($3,350), where it has been maintained for three years.
+The Student Campus Employment Option was frozen for first-year students ($2,850) and upper-level students ($3,350), where it has been maintained for four years.

 - Reduced Student Effort and additional grants for students with highest financial need: Beginning in 2016 Yale reduced the Student Effort figures for upper-level students with the highest level of financial need (defined as students with financial aid awards that include a $0 Parent Contribution).
 These students’ Student Share in upper-level years is set at $1,600 instead of $2,600.
 Approximately 20% of upper-level students receiving financial aid qualify for this reduced Student Effort level.

 Beginning in the fall of 2017, all incoming first-year students with the highest level of financial need also receive a $2,000 “start-up grant” to assist with one-time expenses such as a computer or winter clothing, and a $600 supplemental grant in each subsequent year to assist with ongoing expenses.
 More than 30% of first-year students receiving financial aid qualified for a start-up grant.